Home ยป Recipes ยป Recipes

-These no-bake Peanut Butter Energy Bites are a healthy, naturally sweetened, easy-to-make, delicious bite of energy that tastes more like a treat than a healthy snack.
+These no-bake Peanut Butter Energy Bites are a healthy, naturally sweetened, and easy-to-make treat that provides a delicious burst of energy, tasting more like a dessert than a wholesome snack.

 Healthy Peanut Butter Energy Bites | 31Daily.com

-So good they satisfy even hardy sweet tooths.
+So good that they satisfy even the hardiest sweet tooth.
 But these no-bake Peanut Butter Energy Bites are a healthy snack alternative.
 And one that actually tastes more like a treat.

-After all, who doesn’t love a little chocolate and peanut butter all rolled up into 1 small bite?
-At 87 calories, it’s a smart choice for a little Omega-3s and protein energy.
+After all, who doesn't love a little chocolate and peanut butter all rolled up into one small bite?
+At 87 calories, it's a smart snacking choice and helps boost energy.

 Ingredients for Peanut Butter Energy Bites

 You will find ingredient measurements in the recipe card at the bottom of this post, but here is a quick list of what you will need.
-I imagine you already have most of the ingredients in your pantry right now!
+I imagine you already have most of the ingredients in your pantry.

-• Old fashioned rolled oats, but quick oats will work too.
+• Oats: I prefer old-fashioned rolled oats, but quick oats will work too.

-• Peanut Butter: I’m using smooth peanut butter, but chunky peanut butter works if that is your preference.
+• Peanut Butter: I'm using smooth peanut butter, but chunky peanut butter is also delicious.

 How to Make These Energy Bites